Permutation-equivariant quantum K-theory X. Quantum Hirzebruch-Riemann-Roch in genus 0: Explicit reconstruction

 which gives a family\footnote{We assume that $\L_X\ni \f$ lies in $\K^{\infty}$ in $\Lambda_{+}$-neighborhood of the dilaton vector, and in particular $f_{r,0}=(1-q)\1 \mod \Lambda_{+}$.} $[g_{r,0}]_{+}=(1-q)\1+t$ with any $q$-independent value of $t$.
 In the other extreme, when all $\tau_{\a,k}=0$, we have

-which yields a family $[g_{r,0}]_{+}$ containing in projection along $(1-q)+t$ all multiples of $(1-q)$.
-Our claim follows from this by virtue of the formal Implicit Function Theorem.
+which yields a family $[g_{r,0}]_{+}$ transverse to $(1-q)\1+t$, i.e., in projection along $(1-q)+t$, containing all multiples of $(1-q)$.
+Our claim follows from this by virtue of the formal implicit function theorem. \end{proof}

-\section{Derivation of Theorem 1}
+\section{Derivation of Theorem~\ref{Theorem1}}

-One way to prove Theorem 1 would be to extend the arguments of \cite{GiTo} where a recursion relation for the J-function of quantum K-theory is derived from the virtual Kawasaki-RR formula on moduli spaces of genus 0 stable maps.
-Here we are rather interested in obtaining Theorem 1 as a consequence of the higher genus formula from Part IX for the total descendant potential $\D_X$ of permutation-equivariant quantum K-theory of $X$.
+The higher genus formula for the total descendant potential $\D_X$ of permutation-equivariant quantum K-theory of $X$ was obtained in Part IX by generalizing to the higher genus case the approach from \cite{GiTo}, where a recursion relation for the J-function of quantum K-theory was derived from the virtual Kawasaki-RR formula on moduli spaces of genus~0 stable maps.
+Rather than specializing the same method to the genus-$0$ case, we intend here to extract the genus-$0$ information encoded by the generating function $\F_X$ from the formula for~$\D_X$.
 However, we need to warn the reader, that such a derivation may in the end provide few advantages over the first, more direct method.